-Belgium reach 2026 World Cup after big 7-0 win
+Belgium reach 2026 World Cup after 7-0 win over Liechtenstein

 Belgium are heading to the 2026 World Cup after an easy 7-0 victory over Liechtenstein.
-The Red Devils ended their qualifying campaign in style, with a lively crowd in Sclessin enjoying a night full of goals.
+The Red Devils ended their qualifying campaign in style, with a lively crowd in Liège enjoying a night full of goals.

 Hans Vanaken scored after just three minutes, and from then on Belgium never looked in trouble.
 Jeremy Doku was the star of the match, dancing past defenders and scoring twice before half-time.